 - Make sure that the device isn't connected to a third-party battery pack or case, a USB-hub, or to your keyboard.
 Connect your device directly to one of your computer's USB ports.

 - Restart your iPhone, iPad, or iPod touch.

-- If you're using an accessory or third-party cable to connect your device, try using an Apple cable with the device instead.
+- If you're using an accessory or third-party cable to connect your device, try using an Apple cable instead.

 - Disconnect all other USB devices from your computer, except for your keyboard and mouse.
 Then, reconnect your iOS device.
 If the issue is resolved, reconnect the other USB devices one at a time.
 Make sure your iOS device is still recognized by the computer after adding back each device.

 If one of these steps resolves the issue, but it comes back later, make sure that you haven't changed how the device is connected.
 For example, check to see if you plugged the device into a specific accessory, or used a specific cable that reintroduced the issue.

 - Learn what to do if you see an error when you update or restore your iPhone, iPad, or iPod.

 - If you continue to see an error when connecting your device, contact Apple Support.